ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 If you need to access the query parameters `?param1=value&param2=value` as a collection, you can use `queryParameters`.
 The same happens with `headers: Headers`.
-Both types implement the `StringValues` interface where each key can have a list of Strings associated.
+Both types implement the `StringValues` interface where each key can have a list of Strings associated with it.

 * `val queryParameters: Parameters = request.queryParameters`
 * `val queryString: String = request.queryString()`